josephmontes/VAA/README.md

       - This supports the notion that there could be predictive value to throwing this type of 4-Seam Fastball
 - Pitchers not having success with this flatter type of 4-Seam Fastball should trust in these numbers that emphasize the pitch's above average effectiveness across the league, and focus more on potential issues with the way they are using it
   - Many of the effective pitchers in the 30% category use their 4-Seam Fastball as their primary pitch (Gerrit Cole, Cristian Javier, Michael Kopech, etc.)
-- Pitchers having success *without* throwing their 4-Seam Fastball this way might be better at the art of pitching, but they should be wary that they may have been getting lucky because the league is hitting 4-Seam Fastballs that look like theirs for much more damage
+- Pitchers having success *without* throwing their 4-Seam Fastball this way might be better at the art of pitching, but they should be wary that they may have been getting lucky because the league typically hits 4-Seam Fastballs that look like theirs for much more damage
-  - The effectiveness of their 4-Seam Fastball is at risk of declining if they do not locate it as carefully next year or even if they just slightly lose effectiveness with their *other* pitches
+  - The effectiveness of their 4-Seam Fastball is at risk of declining if they do not locate it as carefully next season or even if they just slightly lose effectiveness with their *other* pitches
   - Many of the effective pitchers in the 'less than 8% 'rate'' category have success with their 4-Seam Fastball by using it as a complimentary pitch to their more high quality pitches (Zack Greinke, Justin Verlander, Clayton Kershaw, Justin Steele, etc.)
 - I noticed that there are a ton of young pitchers throwing this 'better' 4-Seam Fastball right now, so, again, I do not see this trend going away (Bryce Miller, Mason Miller, Bobby Miller, Hunter Greene, Bryan Woo, JP Sears, Spencer Strider, etc.)
-- I do not have access to stats such as Arm Angle because I do not have measurements of where the pitcher is on the rubber nor measurements of their shoulder height, but if I did, I believe there would be a strong correlation between lowering a pitcher's Arm Angle at the point of release and having an optimal VAA on their 4-Seam Fastball
+- I do not have access to stats such as Arm Angle because I do not have measurements of where the pitcher is on the rubber nor measurements of their shoulder height, but if I did, I expect that I would see a strong correlation between lowering a pitcher's Arm Angle at the point of release and having an optimal VAA on their 4-Seam Fastball
   - I found somewhat of a correlation between release height and VAA that you can find in my code
-- Also, I cannot calculate spin efficiency info with my data because I do not have the directional components of spin rate, just an overall spin rate, but if I did, I would guarantee that having a highly spin efficient 4-Seam Fastball is causing a pitcher's VAA to be flatter because highly spin efficient 4-Seam Fastballs counteract the drag force on the pitched ball, enabling the lift force, leading to a pitched ball that drops less, and therefore having a flatter VAA
+- Also, I cannot calculate spin efficiency measurements with my data because I do not have the directional components of spin rate, just an overall spin rate, but if I did, I would expect that having a highly spin efficient 4-Seam Fastball helps a pitcher's VAA to be flatter because highly spin efficient 4-Seam Fastballs counteract the drag force on the pitched ball, enabling the lift force, leading to a pitched ball that drops less, and therefore has a flatter VAA
 ### BATTERS
-- There is a skew towards contact hitters having the ability to hit this more effective 4-Seam Fastball, but that does not tell the whole story
+- The significant Flyball% discrepancy between the lists of batters mentioned earlier made sense, to me, of *why* this trend is happening: it is to counter all the launch angle efforts by the batter and counter the increasing Homerun environment created in the last 5 seasons
-  - The significant Flyball% discrepancy mentioned earlier between the lists of batters made sense of *why* this trend is happening: it is to counter all the launch angle efforts by the batter and counter the increasing Homerun environment created in the last 5 seasons
+  - That explains why there is a skew towards contact hitters having the ability to hit this more effective 4-Seam Fastball, but that does not tell the whole story
-    - I believe that this Flyball% note indicates that attack angle stats would be able to reveal more about who can hit this type of 4-Seam Fastball
+    - I believe that this Flyball% discrepancy between the list of batters indicates that attack angle stats would be able to reveal more about who is having success vs. this type of 4-Seam Fastball
-    - More specifically, the ability for a batter to have a *range* of attack angles at their disposal due to their swing mechanics would be a major key in being able to take advantage of this trend, rather than just being a batter that has a flatter attack angle
+    - More specifically, the ability for a batter to have a *range* of attack angles at their disposal due to their swing mechanics would be a major key in being able to take advantage of this trend, rather than just being a batter that has a flatter attack angle on average
-      - I say this because if you just have a flatter bat angle, then you might struggle on the rest of the 90% of pitches that are not this type of pitch, but having variability in your attack angle will enable you to be able to get to that pitch when you need to while maintaining an effective approach vs. all other pitch types
+      - I say this because if a batter just has a flatter bat angle, then he might struggle on the rest of the 90% of pitches that are not this specific type of 4-Seam Fastball, but if he has more diversity in his attack angles, then that will enable him to be able to get to this type of pitch when he needs to while maintaining an effective approach vs. all other pitch types
-- Another thing I found is that the BB% for the first list of 'contact' batters was slightly higher than the second list of 'power' batters: 9.2% vs. 8.7%
+- Another interesting thing I found is that the BB% for the first list of 'contact' batters was slightly higher than the second list of 'power' batters: 9.2% vs. 8.7%
-  - I found this notable because the idea of this analysis is that VAA on 4-Seam Fastballs make them harder to hit because they aren't breaking as you would expect
+  - I found this notable because you likely would assume that between 2 lists of batters, the list with more power bats would have the higher walk rate
-  - This implies that if you have an ability to see the ball better, which a higher walk rate insinuates, then you can give yourself a better chance to identify and hit this type of 4-Seam Fastball
+  - Also, the idea of this analysis is that a flatter VAA on 4-Seam Fastballs makes them harder to hit because the pitch is not breaking as the batter is expecting
-  - Also, you likely would have assumed that the second list of batters, with more power bats, would have had the higher walk rate
+  - This implies that if the batter has an ability to see the ball better, which a higher walk rate insinuates, then he can give himself a better chance to identify and ultimately hit this type of 4-Seam Fastball
-- I was skeptical that the first list of 'contact' hitters would be able to be viewed as progression candidates because of my assumption that the ability to hit this type of pitch will have a lot of variance from season to season, and that it is only 6% of **all** pitches
+- I was hesitant to say that the first list of 'contact' hitters should be viewed as progression candidates because of my assumption that the ability to hit this type of pitch will have a lot of variability from season to season, and because it is only 6% of **all** pitches
-    - I was also assuming that if a guy hit it more effectively, then it would regress to some extent the following year just based on the fact that type of pitch is harder to hit in general
+    - I was also assuming that if a guy hit it more effectively, then it would regress to some extent the following year just based on the fact this specific type of 4-Seam Fastball is simply harder to hit in general
-  - But what I found was that, although the overall wOBA for the first list of hitters was lower (.344) than it was for that second list of 'power' bats (.347), the overall wOBA in the next year for the first list of hitters (.338) was better than the second list's (.329), so maybe there *is* predictive value in the ability to hit this type of 4-Seam Fastball
+  - But what I found was that, although the overall wOBA for the first list of hitters was lower (.344) than it was for that second list of 'power' bats (.347), the overall wOBA in the next year for the first list of hitters (.338) was better than the second list's (.329), so maybe there *is* predictive value in a batter's ability to hit this type of 4-Seam Fastball
 - As this trend continues to grow, it is certainly worth looking into what batters currently possess this ability, have displayed this ability in the past, and the ones without it
   - From the Player Spotlight section where I looked at the batters on both lists, we see that it is possible for batters to improve their ability to hit this pitch and sustain it into the following season

-#### If there is any pitcher or batter you would like to see this kind of breakdown of please feel free to email me at josephmontes.baseball@gmail.com
+#### If there are any Questions, Comments, Ideas, or any pitcher/batter you would like to see their VAA breakdown of, please feel free to email me at josephmontes.baseball@gmail.com